smitwaman/TerminalOnAndroid/README.md

    ```sh
    pkg update -y
    ```
+When asked to install new packages, type Y and enter.
 ### Step 3: Setup Storage Permissions
 1. Give storage permission to read and write on Android storage by entering the following command:
    ```sh